 While soft inquiries have no effect on your credit score, a hard inquiry may pull down your score by 5-10 points.
 The chart that follows shows the breakdown of the various factors that comprise your credit score.
 Admittedly, 10 points may not sound like a lot, but they can certainly make a difference if you're looking to make a credit-based purchase.

-You can dispute a hard inquiry either with the associated creditor, or with the credit bureaus.
+You can dispute a hard inquiry either with the associated creditor or with the credit bureaus.
 If you wish to approach the creditor, you may request that the lender remove the inquiry as a goodwill gesture.
 Alternatively, you may dispute the inquiry on the grounds that you never authorized it.
 However, keep in mind that the latter option will work only if the creditor does not have any documentation or proof that you gave them permission to check your accounts.

 In order to dispute the inquiry with the credit bureaus, there's only one approach that you can follow.
-You need to ask the credit bureau to remove the inquiry stating that you never authorized it, and that the creditor did not have permissible purpose.
-According to the Fair Credit Reporting Act, Section 604, a creditor shouldn’t have access to a consumer's credit information unless the individual himself gives written permission, or unless credit access is court ordered or requested by a state or local government agency in relation to child support.
+You need to ask the credit bureau to remove the inquiry stating that you never authorized it and that the creditor did not have permissible purpose.
+According to the Fair Credit Reporting Act, Section 604, a creditor shouldn’t have access to a consumer's credit information unless the individual himself gives written permission, or unless credit access is court-ordered or requested by a state or local government agency in relation to child support.

 Removing inquiries may make sense if you have previously been a victim of identity theft.
-Disputing inquiries is also advisable if a company has really checked your report without permission, as this implies that the inquiry might lead to future identity theft.
+Disputing inquiries is also advisable if a company has checked your report without permission, as this implies that the inquiry might lead to future identity theft.

 You should be aware that disputing an inquiry through the credit bureaus will result in a fraud alert being imposed on your credit.
-A fraud alert lasts for 90 days, and tells lenders that they must verify your identity before issuing any form of credit.
-Thus if you're looking to get some sort of credit approval while disputing a credit inquiry, be prepared to get a letter or a phone call asking for hard copies of your personal info.
+A fraud alert lasts for 90 days and tells lenders that they must verify your identity before issuing any form of credit.
+Thus if you're looking to get some sort of credit approval when disputing a credit inquiry, be prepared to get a letter or a phone call asking for hard copies of your personal info.

 Before disputing inquiries, make sure you have a copy of your credit report from all three bureaus.
 Some organizations will only pull one bureau, whereas others may pull all three.
 If you're only disputing inquiries on Equifax, for example, your scores with TransUnion and Experian may still suffer.